Regional Locations Admissions

 Fayette, IA 52142

-Once you’ve been accepted to UIU as a new student, you must register for your first class with your admissions counselor.
+Once you’ve been accepted to UIU as a new student, you must register for your first class with your admissions counselor or academic advisor.

 For your next classes, you can register through myUIU, Upper Iowa University’s online portal.
 Step-by-step instructions for course registration are listed on the student tab and in the student handouts.
 After you register for your first course, you’ll receive a username and password through your academic program.